A mission trip experience run out of Twinlow Camp & Retreat Center in beautiful North Idaho.

 It is our philosophy to partner with local organizations who are on the front lines serving communities in need and to send them hands and feet to serve.
 We also look for opportunities to serve individuals through our partnership with North Idaho’s Elderhelp.

-As of this writing, we are currently working on our partnerships for service this summer.
+The service project occurs during the morning and early afternoon, leaving after breakfast and coming back to Twinlow around 2-3pm.
 As the summer gets closer, we will know more details about what the organizations will need and how we can be ready to serve them.

 Panhandle Habitat for Humanity is our local Habitat affiliate based in Sandpoint, ID.
 We have been helping them do home repair and home improvement for families in need.